Adam Silver believes woman will be NBA head coach

 Lauren Holtkamp is the only woman officiating in the NBA.

 "It is just a question of insuring that we have more women in the pipeline, that is one of the critically important issues," Silver said.
 "In the old days, almost virtually all of our head coaches were former NBA players and that's obviously no longer the case now.
-That used to be another barrier to entry.
+That used to be another barrier to entry."

 - Scooby Axson